PManapat/tree-api/README.md

 ## Run Tests
 npm test

+### Test Cases:
-### POST /api/tree
+POST /api/tree
-Test cases:
-Should create a valid child node under the root
+- Should create a valid child node under the root
-Should fail to create a node with an invalid parentId Should fail to create a root node manually (only one root allowed) Should not allow duplicate labels under the same parent Should allow same label under different parents
+- Should fail to create a node with an invalid parentId
+- Should fail to create a root node manually (only one root allowed)
+- Should not allow duplicate labels under the same parent
+- Should allow same label under different parents
-Reset and reinsert root + elephant via SQL (used for setup/test)
+- Reset and reinsert root + elephant via SQL (used for setup/test)

-### GET /api/tree
+##### GET /api/tree
-Should return a nested tree with root and children Should return an empty array if no nodes exist
+- Should return a nested tree with root and children
+- Should return an empty array if no nodes exist